tess-jl/aws-developer-course/study_notes/3_AWS_Fundamentals.md

 -go to EC2 console on AWS --> click connect button next to launch instance --> see options for how to connect and select EC2 instance connection, a browser-based instance connection --> ec2-user --> click connect --> in!
 -STILL need SSH port 22 rule in instance for this to work

-### Intro to Security Groups
+### Security Groups
--fundamental of AWS network security--> **control how traffic will be allowed into my EC2 machines** -controls inbound and outbound traffic
--use "allow", "inbound", "outbound" ports
+-**default: all inbound traffic blocked, all outbound traffic allowed** -fundamental of AWS network security--> **act as a firewall to control how traffic will be allowed into my EC2 machines** -controls inbound and outbound traffic --> regulate access to ports, authorized IP ranges -use "allow", "inbound", "outbound" ports
 -inbound has our SSH rule
 -default all traffic is allowed outbound